Warzone mine locations: what’s inside the mines in Warzone?

 What’s in the Warzone mines?

-However, we do know what’s inside the one underneath Old Mine.
-Not only does the Warzone Strategy Guide contain some images of the space, but some players managed to clip their way through the locked ‘BO’ door in the road tunnel to gain access and look around.
+Interestingly, we had a glimpse inside the Old Mine long before they officially opened.
+Not only did the Warzone Strategy Guide contain some images of the space, but some players managed to clip their way through the locked ‘BO’ door in the road tunnel to gain access and look around.